Liposuction Surgery Cost and Procedure Guide

 Wet lipo is a less invasive fat removal procedure with less likelihood of complications when compared to dry liposuction.
 However, wet lipo may take longer to perform than dry liposuction.

-Dry liposuction was the first type of lipo invented.
-This method relies on suction and movement of the cannula to break down and remove
+Dry liposuction was the first type of lipo performed.
+This method relies on suction and movement of the cannula to break down and remove.

 Dry liposuction is performed as seen in the diagram above: